nodejs/node-addon-api/doc/error_handling.md

 error-handling for C++ exceptions and JavaScript exceptions.

 Note, that due to limitations of the Node-API, if one attempts to cast the error object wrapping a primitive inside a C++ addon, the wrapped object will be received instead.
-(With properties `4b3d96fd-fb87-4951-a979-eb4f9d2f2ce9-isWrapObject` and `errorVal` containing the primitive value thrown)
+(With property `4bda9e7e-4913-4dbc-95de-891cbf66598e-errorVal` containing the primitive value thrown)

 The following sections explain the approach for each case: